-The advance preparation consists in making copies of the instructions provided in the Appendix, and preparing the decision sheets (potentially by using the simple excel spreadsheet we provide as supplemental material).
+ADVANCE PREPARATION - The advance preparation consists in making copies of the instructions (provided in the Appendix), and preparing the decision sheets (potentially by using the simple excel spreadsheet we provide as supplemental material).

-The instructions - The instructions fit on the front and back sides of a single sheet of paper.
+THE INSTRUCTIONS - The instructions fit on the front and back sides of a single sheet of paper.
 A questionnaire can also be distributed in class after reading the instructions.
 The questionnaire enables the instructor to check that the rules of the game are well understood, and to possibly re-explain them on a face-to-face basis.
+A powerpoint presentation of the instructions and a word version of the questionnaire are provided as supplemental material.

-The decision sheets - The instructor randomly assigns students to a threeperson group (a market) and to a position in the sequence of offers in this market (that is, first, second or third with probability $\frac{1}{3}$ ).
+THE DECISION SHEETS - The instructor randomly assigns students to a three-person group (a market) and to a position in the sequence of offers in this market (that is, first, second or third with probability $\frac{1}{3}$).
 The instructor also randomly draws the first price in each market.

-The first price is $10^n$ , where n is random and follows a geometric distribution: $P(n = i) = \frac{1}{2}^{i+1}$ , that is, the first price is 1 with probability $\frac{1}{2}$ , 10 with probability $\frac{1}{4}$ , 100 with probability $\frac{1}{8}$ , etc. If there is a cap K on the first price, then $P(n = K) = 1 - \sum{i=0}^{K-1} \frac{1}{2}^{i+1}$ .
-The excel spreadsheet provided as supplemental material enables to easily draw the first price and the market positions, and thus to determine the price proposed to all participants.
+The first price is 10^n , where n is random and follows a geometric distribution: $P(n = i) = \frac{1}{2}^{i+1}$, that is, the first price is 1 with probability $\frac{1}{2}$, 10 with probability $\frac{1}{4}$, 100 with probability $\frac{1}{8}$, etc. If there is a cap K on the first price, then $P(n = K) = 1 - \sum{i=0}^{K-1} \frac{1}{2}^{i+1}$.
+The excel spreadsheet provided as supplemental material enables to easily draw the first price and the market positions, and thus to determine in advance the price that will be proposed to all participants.

-For each market, the instructor writes down on the decision sheet the price that is or would be proposed to each of the three students.
+For each market and each of the three students, the instructor writes down on the decision sheet the price that is or would be proposed to the student.
 The instructor then slips each decision sheet in an envelop.
 In the classroom, the instructor shuffles and distributes the envelops.
 If the number of students is not a multiple of three, the remaining one or two students can team up with some classmates.
-Students are encouraged to remember their ID number to retrieve their profits when they are displayed by the instructor.
+Students are encouraged to remember or write down their ID number to retrieve their profits when they are displayed by the instructor.

-The game - The Bubble Game is designed as a one-shot simultaneous game.
+THE GAME - The Bubble Game is designed as a one-shot simultaneous game.
 Decision sheets are filled by students simultaneously.
 This prevents students from inferring information on their position based on sequential participation.
 Students therefore take their decisions conditional on a price being proposed.
 Their decision however only matters for computing their profits if they are first, or if all the previous students have decided to buy.

-The outcome - The instructor collects the decision sheets and record the decisions of each student by ID number in the excel spreadsheet.
-Profits and graphs will be automatically computed and drawn.
+THE OUTCOME - The instructor collects the decision sheets and records the decisions of each student by ID number in the excel spreadsheet.
+For a classroom of thirty students, this does not take more than a couple of minutes and could be done during a break.
+Profits and graphs are automatically computed and drawn in the excel spreadsheet.
 This enables the instructor to open the floor for discussion right after the experiment.